ANtlord/Forge/README.md

 * trim — tool for removing spaces in begin and end from string values.
 * filter — it is template tool for filtering vector.
 * each — it is set of template tools for making some actions with usage of specified set of values.
 It can change specified or no.
+* join — methods joining set of strings to one string, separated by specified delimeter.